Enhancing the QUAlity and Transparency Of health Research

 The proposed target audience of these guidelines includes epidemic model developers and validators, journal reviewers, journal editors, and epidemiology and biostatistics training programs.
 These guidelines may also benefit end-users and other epidemic forecast stakeholders.

 The EPI-FORGE development process will follow guideline development best practice as recommended by the EQUATOR network.
-The group plans to publish the guidelines as an open access document.
+The group plans to publish the guidelines as an open-access document.

 STROPS – The STrengthening the Reporting Of Pharmacogenetic Studies guideline: checklist of items for reporting pharmacogenetic studies (Registered on 15 March 2019)

 Pharmacogenetic studies investigate associations between genetic variants (SNPs) and treatment response for a particular drug of interest, in terms of both benefits (therapeutic effect) and harms (adverse effects).
 The aim of performing such studies is to identify ways that drug efficacy may be maximised, and that toxicity may be minimised.
 If a significant association between a genetic variant and a treatment response outcome is identified, patients may eventually be genotyped in clinical practice before being prescribed a certain treatment.
-The health care provider may then refer to the results of the genotyping test when determining whether to prescribe the drug, and if prescribed, the appropriate dosage of the drug.
+The health care provider may then refer to the results of the genotyping test when determining whether to prescribe the drug and if prescribed, the appropriate dosage of the drug.
 Such an approach is known as “personalised medicine”.

-Outcomes from pharmacogenetic studies are often likely to be complex traits; genetic influence may be explained by several genetic variants each having only a small effect on outcome.
+Outcomes from pharmacogenetic studies are often likely to be complex traits; genetic influence may be explained by several genetic variants each having only a small effect on the outcome.
 Consequently, large sample sizes are typically required to detect statistically significant associations between a genetic variant and treatment response.
 Meta-analysis improves sample size and consequently increases the power to detect significant genetic effects.
-However, significant differences are often observed between pharmacogenetic studies in terms of the genetic variants investigated, definition of genetic subgroups and outcomes, and assumptions made in the analyses for example about the underlying mode of inheritance.
+However, significant differences are often observed between pharmacogenetic studies in terms of the genetic variants investigated, the definition of genetic subgroups and outcomes, and the assumptions made in the analyses, for example about the underlying mode of inheritance.
 This can significantly reduce the number of studies available to contribute to a single meta-analysis.
 This problem is compounded by poor reporting of key data in study reports.

 The aim of the project is to develop a guideline for the reporting of pharmacogenetic studies and an explanatory document using the approach proposed by EQUATOR.
 Such a guideline would facilitate the conduct of high-quality systematic reviews and meta-analyses, thus improving power to detect genetic associations.